Native Seed Collection and Cleaning

 | Propagation

-Colorado native plants evolved in tough soils and climates.
-Even in natural areas with no supplemental water many are producing fertile seeds this year.
-Prior to collecting, it’s a good idea to review the Colorado Native Plant Society’s collection protocols.
-If collecting seeds in legitimate areas and your gardens has slipped your mind, it is time to get cracking and get ready to swap seeds at the WOFR/PPAN fall Native Seed Swap in Denver on November 4, 2023 and in Colorado Spring on November 5, 2023 – view all of our upcoming Native Plant & Seed Swaps in our Events Calendar.
+If collecting seeds in legitimate areas and your gardens has slipped your mind, it is time to get cracking and get ready to swap seeds at the WOFR/PPAN fall Native Seed Swap in Denver and in Colorado Springs this November– view all of our upcoming Native Plant & Seed Swaps in our Events Calendar.

 Ripe Hairy False Golden Aster (Heterotheca villosa) seeds